dram1964/cloudarchitect/docs/python/pandas/pandas.md

 print(df[["Date of Death", "Date of Publication"]].min())
 ```

-The `agg()` function allows you to apply multiple aggregates to a DataFrame:
+The `agg()` method allows you to apply multiple aggregates to a DataFrame:

 ```python
 df_aggregations = df.agg(